 Automate your content with scheduling software.

 Tools such as Hootsuite, Crowdfire, and CoSchedule allow marketers to schedule posts with text, photos, videos, hashtags, and more.
-Some of these scheduling tools even contain analytics that help users determine which scheduled posts are doing well and which posts may need to be modified.
+Some of these scheduling tools contain analytics features to help users determine which scheduled posts are doing well and which posts need to be modified.

 Use live stream to your advantage.